H.R. 7396: Native American Entrepreneurial Opportunity Act

 Small Business Administration

-SBA would need to stand up the new office, appoint a qualified leader, coordinate across its existing programs, and produce annual results reports for Congress.
+SBA would have to stand up the new office, appoint a qualified leader, coordinate across its existing programs, and produce annual results reports for Congress.

 SBA leadership

-The Administrator would be responsible for choosing the Assistant Administrator and deciding how much institutional support the office gets in practice.
+The Administrator would choose the Assistant Administrator and decide how much institutional support and budget the office actually gets.

 Congress

-Lawmakers would get annual data on whether the office is reaching Tribal communities, and they would eventually decide whether a 7-year test should be extended or replaced.
+Lawmakers would receive annual data on whether the office is reaching Tribal communities, and would eventually decide whether the 7-year run gets extended or allowed to lapse.

 Other federal agencies with relevant programs

-Because the office would also educate Tribes and Native Hawaiian Organizations about other agencies' programs, more interagency coordination could follow if the bill becomes law.
+Because the office would also point Tribes and Native Hawaiian Organizations toward other agencies' programs, more interagency coordination could follow if the bill becomes law.

 Share this story